Peppers Grow Twice as Fast with Worm Compost

-The brief 9-minute film “Vermicompost: A Living Soil Amendment” by Cornell University serves as a comprehensive overview of vermicomposting, highlighting its role as a transformative technology for converting organic waste into valuable resources.
-It delves into the utilization of vermicompost for managing plant nutrients and combating plant diseases.
+The brief 9-minute film “Vermicompost: A Living Soil Amendment” by Cornell University gives a comprehensive overview of vermicomposting (worm composting), highlighting its role as a transformative technology for converting organic waste into valuable resources.
+It looks at using vermicompost for managing plant nutrients and combating plant diseases.

 Pay particular attention at the 2:50 min mark where you’ll see the dramatic difference between growing peppers in different mediums.